Birmingham area family returns from graduation to find home on fire

 Coleman said while firefighters were on the scene, the family members showed up after attending their daughter’s graduation ceremony at Clay-Chalkville High School.

+“It made me feel really good to know they still want me to enjoy my day because I’m still graduating,” said Destiny Moore.

+Her birthday was just two days ago, making this graduation weekend all the more momentous.
+Destiny’s little brother, Daniel Moore Jr. will graduate from Bryant Park Elementary on Wednesday.

-Coleman said the roof of the house was significantly damaged, but is not considered a total loss.
+Coleman said the roof of the house was significantly damaged.
 The family of four has been displaced until repairs can be made.
+The fire marshal said the cause of the fire appears to be accidental but is still under investigation.

+The Clay Clay-Chalkville High School Principal, Michael Lee said the school will be accepting donations for the family from 8 a.m. until 3 p.m. every weekday through next week.